jarhat/u2l/README.md

 ## The Start

-	utool is [atm] a script that installs gentoo with custom pkgs and basic configuration files.
+	u2l is [atm] a script that installs gentoo with custom pkgs and basic configuration files.

 ## The Goal